DreymaR/BigBagKbdTrixPKL/README.md

 	- Added Layout Type (eD or VK) and Other Mod (e.g., Sym) shortcuts to the Layouts.ini file.
 	- Added eD/VK Colemak Curl(DHm) only layouts.
 Used CurlM/DHm here, to support ortho boards.
 Ortho help images are on the TODO list.
 	- Fixed: DeadKey+Spc didn't release the base accent as it should.
+* v1.1.4: Sym mod and Dvorak layouts.
+HIG updated for new Inkscape.
+Unified VK codes for layouts.
+Mapping/setting tweaks.
+	- Three Sym(bol) mod variants: Improving quote/apostrophe (Qu), Minus/hyphen (Mn) or both (QuMn).
+ANSI uses both.
+Choose between them in the Remap file.
+		- Premade Sym(QuMn) variants for VK/eD Colemak vanilla and CAW.
+	- Dvorak layouts, with suitable Curl/Angle/Wide ergo mods.
+These are my suggestions and not "official" variants for now.
+	- The HIG (Help Image Generator) has been updated for Inkscape v1.0 that's finally out!
+All images are now created in one call, a lot faster.
+		- Also tweaked the HIG for Co_## KLM key codes since the image template doesn't have the underscore for these codes.
+	- My KLM QW_## codes found in the Remap file may replace VK codes in layouts.
+		- All BaseLayout files are now unified for KbdType by replacing ANS/ISO specific OEM_# VK codes with KLM ones.
+		- KbdType @K codes for ANS/ISO in LayStack files, further simplifying ISO/ANSI conversion.
+	- Key state and dead key mappings can be disabled using '--' or '-1' entries.
+Thus an entry can be removed in the LayStack.

 TODO: